Retrieval Augmentation for Deep Neural Networks: Introduction

 We evaluate the proposed approach on image captioning and sentiment analysis.
 In brief, image captioning involves generating a textual description of an image.
-The dominant framework involves using a CNN as an encoder that represents the image, and passes this representation to a RNN decoder that generates the respective caption, combined with neural-attention \cite{xu2015show, hossain2019comprehensive}.
-The task of sentiment analysis aims to classify the sentiment of an input text.
+The dominant framework involves using a CNN as an encoder to represent the image, and passes this representation to a RNN decoder that generates the respective caption, combined with neural-attention \cite{xu2015show, hossain2019comprehensive}.
+In turn, sentiment analysis aims to classify the sentiment of an input text.
 Within neural methods, RNNs and CNNs are commonly used for sentiment analysis, recently also combining attention mechanisms \cite{poria2020beneath, ain2017sentiment}.

-Our general aim is to show the robustness of our approach by applying it to different tasks (i.e., generation and classification) and by using a retrieval mechanism with different modalities (i.e., image and text retrieval).
+Our general aim is to demonstrate the effectiveness of the proposed approach, which can also be easily integrated in other neural models, by applying it to standard methods for two different tasks (i.e., generation and classification) and by using a retrieval mechanism with different modalities (i.e., image and text retrieval).